Italian nouns

 • nave / navi (ship / ships)

-There are some nouns, however, that make the plural in a special way.
+Some nouns then make the plural in a special way.

 NOUNS THAT END WITH –ISTA